lupyuen/lupyuen.github.io/src/zig.md

 This has been a very quick experiment with Zig on RISC-V Microcontrollers...
 But it looks __super promising!__

-Over the next couple of weeks I'll test Zig as a __drop-in replacement for GCC.__ Let's find out whether Zig will cure our headaches in maintaining Complex IoT Projects!
+In the coming weeks I'll test Zig as a __drop-in replacement for GCC.__ Let's find out whether Zig will cure our headaches in __maintaining Complex IoT Projects!__

 Many Thanks to my [__GitHub Sponsors__](https://github.com/sponsors/lupyuen) for supporting my work!
 This article wouldn't have been possible without your support.